 Listen, books can only take you so far on this path.
-Magick and esoteric knowledge is meant to be experienced.
-To truly understand the theologies and concepts read about in books one must implement them.
-It is only through repetition and practice that we gain true comprehension.
+Magick and esoteric knowledge are meant to be experienced.
+To truly understand the theologies and concepts read about in books, one must implement them.
+It is only through repetition and practice that we gain real comprehension.
 Steer clear of leaders and teachers who have read a ton of books but have only recently begun practicing what they learned.
 Or worse, they don’t practice at all.
-Knowledge put into practice leads to experience – experience leads us to wisdom, and through wisdom, we can lead the next generation to knowledge.
+Knowledge put into practice leads to experience – experience leads us to wisdom, and through wisdom, we can lead the next level to knowledge.

 Social and Public Groups

 These groups tend to meet regularly in a public place (like coffee shops & bookstores) and are usually open to all who wish to attend.
 They are meant to strengthen our communal bonds as we get to know others within our community.
-These groups are made up of a variety of Witches and Pagans from many traditions.
+Social groups are made up of a variety of Witches and Pagans from many traditions.
 If you have a group like this in your area, by meeting with them regularly, you will have a chance to talk with those who practice different paths.
 This will hopefully help gain a basic understanding of what they believe and how they practice.
 When you have a better understanding of the different traditions available, you will better know which (path and leader) will best suit your journey.
 Networking is always a valuable tool to utilize.

 Apprenticeships and One-On-One Learning

 Maybe the coven thing is just not your style.
 Maybe you prefer a more personal approach.
 In a few traditions, elders or teachers will only take one or two students or apprentices under their wing at any one time.
-These types of teachers are often found in very specific traditions and seem to be few and far between.
+These types of teachers are often found in particular traditions and seem to be few and far between.
 After all, it is much more efficient to teach many students at one time, compared to one at a time.
 On the flip side, getting one-on-one attention often means better comprehension and a more intimate learning environment.
 Naturally, the one-on-one style of teaching is somewhat hard to find, BUT not impossible!